 Take a tech break

-Our ability to connect with the world through technology has helped millions of people continue to live their lives through the pandemic, but it can also be a serious source of stress.
+Our ability to connect with the world through technology can help us feel connected, but it can also be a serious source of stress.
 Taking a break from social media, news feeds, texts, and calls can provide valuable perspective, ease the tension from stressful headlines, and help you work on mindfulness.
+Start by setting aside time each day to turn off the electronics and relax.

 Although reducing stress in your life will help benefit your mental health, sometimes that's just not enough.
-If you or someone you love is in need of expert help, don't hesitate to reach out.
+If you or someone you love is in need of expert help, don't hesitate to reach out to someone you love to talk about what you're feeling or contact a warm line near you.